Anders Westenholz: His works

 Anders Westenholz' works are generally divided into four groups: works of fiction, works on psychology, biographical works on Danish Sumatra rubber plantation manager Vilhelm Jung and works on his own famous great aunt Karen Blixen's life and works.
 He is credited as the ideas man behind two episodes of the popular Danish TV-series Huset på Christianshavn, namely #64, Karlas kald (English: Karla's Calling), scripted by Karen Smith and #68, Dagen efter dagen derpå (English: The Day after the Following Day), scripted by Henning Bahs.

 As a writer of fiction he has written poetry, short stories, novels and plays (mostly for radio), and in genres he has dealt with both social realism and the fantastic.
 During his authorship he has experimented a lot with genres and language structures, which led famous Danish writer and critic Poul Borum (1934–1996) to write about him in a review: "Anders Westenholz is difficult to read, but worth every effort".

-It's the fantastic genres that dominate Anders Westenholz' authorship, and he is one of the first Danish writers to seriously deal with fantasy, and he has also touched upon new age as a genre.
-And not just with youngsters, who he sometimes writes to, as a target group.
-Together with for instance Erwin Neutzsky-Wulff he is among the few Danish writers to write fantastic literature (fantasy, sci-fi, horror etc.) for mature readers.
+Anders Westenholz's authorship focuses on speculative genres, including fantasy and New Age literature.
+Writing for both youth and adult audiences, he is among the Danish authors who write speculative literature, such as fantasy, sci-fi, and horror, for older readers alongside authors such as Erwin Neutzsky-Wulff.

 Apart from his work as a writer of his own accord, Anders Westenholz has also worked as a translator.
-In this regard he will probably be best known for his translations of the American Dungeons & Dragons-related fantasy series DragonLance Chronicles and DragonLance Legends by Margaret Weis & Tracy Hickman as well as a number of works by Stephen King among others.
+His work in this regard includes the translations of the American Dungeons & Dragons-related fantasy series DragonLance Chronicles and DragonLance Legends by Margaret Weis & Tracy Hickman as well as a number of works by Stephen King.